 Despite the wintry and wet weather we've been experiencing, the Lath House reconstruction project is moving apace.
 While we won't tear down the actual structure until later in the spring, we've been busy digging and removing plants while they're dormant and won't mind the move so much.
 Several larger trees have been bare-rooted and relocated including the treasured Castanopsis cuspidata var. sieboldii 'Angyo Yellow' which has found a prominent spot in Asian Valley where its strikingly variegated foliage should attract much attention.
 A large variegated Acer caudatifolium has been limbed up to a single trunk and its yellow stems now echo the gold Cupressus macrocarpa 'Donard Gold' between the Bobby G. Wilder Visitor Center and the Ruby McSwain Education Center.
 The smaller plants have in many cases been divided and potted up and some may very well find their way to our Annual Plant Distribution on October 2 so make sure you mark your calendar.
 A few very special things may even be available sooner at the JCRA Plant Sale on April 10 and 11.
 We hope all the moves will be successful and look forward to a new Lath House opening next fall. – Mark Weathington, Assistant Director and Curator of Collections

+Enjoy a photograph tour of March in the Arboretum.
 Redbuds and magnolias steal the show this month.
-Look for miniature tulips, dwarf iris, and miniature jonquilla daffodils in the Scree Garden and A. E. Finley Foundation Rooftop Terrace.
+Look for miniature tulips, dwarf iris, and miniature jonquilla daffodils in the Scree Garden and the rooftop gardens.
 Other March favorites including: forsythia, Japanese camellia, primrose, loropetalum, spirea, quince, and a multitude of spring bulbs.